 About Me

-I'm Jonathan Deiss, a software developer from Austin, Texas currently studying Computer Science at Baylor University (graduates May 2028).
-I've been tinkering with computers as long as I can remember and am pursuing a career as a software engineer.
+I’m Jonathan Deiss, a software developer from Austin, Texas currently studying Computer Science at Baylor University (graduates May 2028).
+I’ve been tinkering with computers as long as I can remember and am pursuing a career as a software engineer.
 I got into game development in eighth grade and spent my first two years of high school focused on Gamemaker Studio 2 and Godot.
 I later took a fullstack developer bootcamp from MITxPro and have more recently been exploring topics in language design and systems development alongside my University Studies.
-In my free time I like to read science fiction and play tennis.
+I’m highly skilled in all things typescript related, proficient in all modern AI programming practices, and an intuitive learner.

 Personal Projects

 You can view everything on my github.
-Here are some of the top highlights:
+Here are some of the cooler things:

 Inkdocs